Igniting a New Model for Islam

 Now it is history.
 I recently went to a conference in Germany on gay and lesbian rights in Iran and was excited to see that this generation is very passionate, active, and knowledgeable.
 My articles were the focus of some of the panels, but the conversation has moved on.
 It is much bigger.
 The intellectual level of the conversation is extremely sophisticated and advanced, and I am pleased to see how it is moving forward.

-IM: How did you come to Moravian College?
+IM: How did you come to Moravian University?

-IM: And what has been your experience since coming to the College?
+IM: And what has been your experience since coming to the University?

 AN: I love it here more than California—I love the four seasons.
 It is beautiful.
 The school is very friendly, and I felt very welcome.
 I like to know my students and I enjoy the pleasure of working with them face to face.
 I have that opportunity here.
 When I was at University of California, Santa Barbara, prior to my years at Cal State, I taught an ethics class with more than 300 students and six teaching assistants; I never had an opportunity to have personal interaction with my students.